obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 #### Vivid

-As I said Video Express has all the front-end functionality built out, it just needs a developer to build out a UI for the end user.
+As I said Video Express has all the front-end functionality built out, it just needs a developer to craft a UI for the end user.
 Vonage Does That!
 We've been building a gorgeous UI toolkit called Vivid which makes building applications with communications features much faster.

 Vivid is built using Web Components so they will work in any framework or even vanilla HTML/JS like Rails.
 And they look great!
 And they're [web accessible](https://developer.vonage.com/blog/21/11/11/wcag-how-to-implement-web-accessibility-1)!